 SJ Peterson has been writing for decades – submissions, reports, letters, newspaper articles, media releases and more.
 A novel, first to say it, finally saw the light of day at the end of 2013.
-Commencing more than ten years earlier as a number of short stories, over subsequent years these stories were joined together and added to.
+Commencing more than ten years earlier as a number of short stories, over subsequent years these stories were strung together and added to.

 Born at the end of the 1940s, in Melbourne, Australia, Peterson has experienced first-hand the decades of excitement and change that have been the hallmarks of a baby boomer’s life.
 Following a legal education, in the mid-1970s he embarked on a trip to England and Europe.
 Back in Australia, Peterson’s working life moved through the finance industry, local government, lobbying, public relations, migration advice and business administration.